Tracial states on groupoid $C^*$-algebras and essential freeness: canonical tracial states and essential freeness

 Recall that a groupoid $\G$ has the \emph{weak containment property} if $C^*(\G) \cong C^*_r(\G)$ canonically\footnote{Amenable groupoids have the weak containment property, but there are also non-amenable groupoids with the weak containment property \cite{MR3549528}.}.
-In this case, we obtain the following:
+In this case, we obtain the following directly from Corollary \ref{cor:tau fix extended to Cmax} and Theorem \ref{thm:char for ess free max case}:

 \begin{cor} Let $\G$ be a locally compact Hausdorff and \'{e}tale groupoid with the weak containment property, and $\mu$ be an invariant probability Radon measure on $\Gz$.
 Then the following are equivalent: \begin{enumerate} \item $\G$ is essentially free with respect to $\mu$; \item Any tracial state $\tau$ on $C^*_r(\G)$ with the associated measure being $\mu$ is canonical. \end{enumerate} \end{cor}